Diptabose/Streak/README.md

 # Streak
-This is repo for Streaks
+This is repo for Streaks .
+Streaks is chat app to maintain streaks with your friends .It uses nodejs as backend and html css and javascript as front end .
+Have fun....